Range Map

 Overview

 The Mitsubishi MU-2B-60 Marquise is a pressurized, high-wing twin turboprop – the long-fuselage, top-of-line development of Mitsubishi’s MU-2, built into the mid-1980s on Garrett (now Honeywell) TPE331-10 engines.
-It is best known for going faster on less fuel than anything in its class: roughly 295 KTAS in cruise on about 74 GPH total, a speed-per-gallon the larger King Airs of its day could not match.
-The short-fuselage MU-2B-40 Solitaire shares this catalogue entry – it carries the same engines and systems in an airframe about six feet shorter, with a few seats fewer.
+It made its name on speed per gallon: roughly 295 KTAS in cruise on about 74 GPH total, faster on less fuel than most cabin twins of its era, the larger King Airs included.
+The short-fuselage MU-2B-40 Solitaire is its sibling on the same type certificate – the same engines and systems in a fuselage about six feet shorter (33 ft 3 in versus 39 ft 5 in), at a lower 10,470-lb gross weight and seating for seven to nine.
+This page covers the long-body Marquise.

-For the GA buyer, the Marquise is one of the fastest and most fuel-efficient pressurized cabin twins on the used market, and used prices run below a comparable King Air.
+For the GA buyer, the Marquise is a fast, fuel-efficient pressurized cabin twin on the used market, and used prices run below a comparable King Air.
 The trade is a demanding airplane the FAA singles out for type-specific training: the MU-2 rewards a disciplined, current pilot and is unforgiving of a casual one.

 Key Features for GA Buyers

 • Speed on little fuel.
-A 295-KTAS typical cruise – over 300 KTAS at higher power – on roughly 74 GPH total for both engines is the MU-2’s defining trait.
+A 295-KTAS typical cruise – up to about 307 KTAS at maximum cruise – on roughly 74 GPH total for both engines is the MU-2’s defining trait.

 • Twin Garrett TPE331-10.
 Two TPE331-10-501M turboprops, flat-rated to 715 shp each, on four-blade constant-speed propellers; the high-output Garrett core of the late MU-2 line.